eclipse-archived/ceylon-lang.org/documentation/reference/operator/less-than.md

 # #{page.title}

+The non-associating, binary `<` operator is used to test whether its left-hand operand is *less than* its right-hand operand.

 ## Usage

-The non-associating, binary `<` operator is used to test whether its left hand operand is *less than* its right hand operand

     Comparable<T> x;
     T y;